 Bushnell opened his first Chuck E. Cheese’s Pizza Time Theatre in May 1977 in San Jose, California.
 He was eager to expand what he believed could become a rat-powered pizza empire, and pitched the idea to investors.
 One of the deep-pocketed dudes Bushnell turned to was Bob Brock, a man who’d already made bank by franchising Holiday Inns.

 According to ShowbizPizza.com — which calls itself “the premiere online resource for people seeking to learn more about this unique restaurant concept” — Brock signed a $200M deal with Bushnell to franchise the Pizza Time Theatre concept in 16 states.
 And this is where things get really complicated and really messy.
 Brock eventually decided he wanted his own pizza restaurant and his own even better animatronic nightmare fuel, so he teamed up with a guy named Aaron Fechter who had designed a high-concept band of robot animals.

-Unsurprisingly, Bushnell sued Brock and ShowBiz Pizza in 1982, and Bushnell ended up getting a slice of ShowBiz’s profits for the next 14 years.
-But then two years later, Bushell filed for bankruptcy — and guess who swooped right in?
-Yup, ShowBiz Pizza merged with Chuck E. Cheese, but allowed Bushnell’s restaurants to keep the name Chuck E. Cheese.
+Unsurprisingly, Bushnell sued Brock and ShowBiz in 1982, and Bushnell ended up getting a slice of ShowBiz’s profits for the next 14 years.
+But then two years later, Bushnell filed for bankruptcy — and guess who swooped right in?
+Yup, ShowBiz Pizza merged with Chuck E. Cheese, but allowed Bushnell’s restaurants to keep their name.